NeoxData/Sparkify/README.md

 ## Feature and model

 I have used a Logistic Regression model tuned the regularization parameter, using 3-fold cross validation.
 I splitted dataset in training and testing set (80-20).
 The features used ("userAgent", "gender", "page","level","Churn") were engineering with a stringIndexer.

 ## Blog Post Link
 Tba

 ## References
-Dataset provided by Udacity.
+Dataset provided by Udacity (s3n://udacity-dsnd/sparkify/sparkify_event_data.json)

 Official pySpark documentation has also been used "https://spark.apache.org/docs/latest/api/python/index.html"